whitemyer-advertising/react-pipeline-test/README.md

 > The change is documented on Git, but not added to the repository (project).
 If someone pulls the repo,
 > your changes will not be reflected.
 >
-> A `push` will copy all of your local changes to GitHub.
+> A `push` will copy all of your (committed) local changes to GitHub.
 If someone pulls the repo, your changes will be there.

 ## Pushing live to FTP